spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ENABLE_OCEAN_NETWORK_CLIENT=false \
 bash
 ```
->**Note**: Optionally select to install the [Ocean Prometheus exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/README).
->Optionally select to install the [Ocean Network Client](https://docs.spot.io/ocean/tutorials/install-network-client-v2)
+>**Note**: Optionally install the [Ocean Prometheus exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/README) and /or [Ocean Network Client](https://docs.spot.io/ocean/tutorials/install-network-client-v2)

 3. Click **Test Connectivity** to confirm that the Ocean Controller is functioning in the cluster.
-Allow approximately two minutes for the test to complete.
-It is successfully completed when a green OK is displayed as soon as the Ocean Controller pod runs in the AKS cluster and can communicate with the Ocean SaaS engine.
+The test takes around two minutes.
+A green **OK** is displayed when the Ocean Controller pod runs in the AKS cluster and communicates with the Ocean SaaS engine.

 Additional Tips:

-* If the controller connectivity was unsuccessful, check the token created and verify you have the right permissions.
-Azure custom role with required [Ocean AKS permissions [JSON]](https://github.com/yaruslavm/spot-Ocean/blob/main/Spot%20Azure%20Infra%20Permissions%20v2.json) should be applied at least 30 -60 min before you start the AKS cluster import or migration.
+* If connectivity was unsuccessful, check your token and verify you have the right permissions.
+Apply the Azure custom role with required [Ocean AKS permissions [JSON]](https://github.com/yaruslavm/spot-Ocean/blob/main/Spot%20Azure%20Infra%20Permissions%20v2.json) at least 30-60 minutes before starting AKS cluster import or migration.
-* To make changes to the controller init.sh script, download it, edit it, and then execute it from the command line (bash shell).
+* To change the controller init.sh script, download, edit, and execute it from the command line (bash shell).
 * For private AKS clusters with limited or no Internet connectivity, please see [What to do About Private AKS Clusters](https://docs.spot.io/ocean/getting-started/aks/?id=what-to-do-about-aks-private-clusters).
   *Use a proxy or VPN to add or update the spotinst Helm repo in the private cluster.
 You need to create the config-map manually.
   *For Kubectl, you cannot run the controller init script since remote connectivity is disabled.
 You need to manually create the config-map and install the controller in the AKS using a VPN or proxy.

-When the Ocean Controller connectivity is successful, click **Next**.

 ### Step 4: Automatic Spot Tolerance Injection (optional)